 Smart homes are best known for being convenient and for showcasing cutting-edge artificial intelligence (AI) technology.
-However, they can also make your house a safer place to live in.
-Mounting advancements in AI technology are disrupting the home security industry, as AI reduces the occurrence of false alarms, better detects real intruders and even helps in the event of environmental dangers like fire or flooding.
-Here are three ways AI is transforming home security.
+However, they can also make your house a safer place to live in. iSecure Security Service Australia explains how mounting advancements in AI technology are further adding to the home security industry, as AI reduces the occurrence of false alarms, better detects real intruders, and even helps in the event of environmental dangers like fire or flooding.
+Check out Home Security tips before continuing to three ways how AI is transforming home security.

 1. Smart locks and alarms can be controlled remotely

 Smart locks are electromechanical locks that are “smart” enough to lock and unlock when commanded by a mobile device.
 With smart locks, you always know whether your doors are locked or unlocked, and you can manage their status while you’re away from home.
 You don’t need to worry about keeping track of a house key, which could get stolen or duplicated by a criminal.
 Through a secure smartphone app, you can control who has access to your home and when.
 With AI technology studying your habits, your locks can learn to lock themselves after leaving so that you don’t need to worry about accidentally leaving them unlocked.
 They can even learn to unlock for you as you approach while remaining locked for people they don’t recognize.

 With smart sensors on windows and doors, you can be notified on your phone about entries into your home.
 You can also arm or disarm your security alarm system or lock all the house doors using voice commands through Google Assistant.